colinsheppard/pevi/model-description/Generic_plug-in_electric_vehicle_infrastructure_model_description.md

 - The TAZ with the highest score is selected (ties are broken by selecting the furthest TAZ from the current location).
 If no en-route TAZs have any available chargers (i.e. if they all have a score of 0), then the driver selects the most distance reachable TAZ.

 ## 5.8 Distance From To / Time From To
-The distance-from-to and time-from-to submodels is called for each driver during setup to set that driver's externalDistance and externalTime agent variables.
+***The distance-from-to and time-from-to submodels is called for each driver during setup to set that driver's externalDistance and externalTime agent variables.
+Both submodels require an external file that contains the external distance / external time values pegged to a random draw boundary. ***

+***1. When each driver agent is created, perform a random draw.***

+***2. Iterate through sequential pairs of random draw boundaries until the pair that bounds the random draw.***

+***3. Interpolate the external time or external distance boundary value corresponding to the random draw between the boundaries.***

 # 6. Parameters